willdurand/ArvernOS/README.md

 $ make clean run-debug CMDLINE="/bin/init foo bar"
 ```

-Note: it is also possible to set `KERNEL_CMDLINE`, which is passed to the kernel
+Note: It is also possible to set `KERNEL_CMDLINE`, which is passed to the kernel
 in... kernel mode.

 #### Early boot sequence